-- 2.2.1 The goal of an unclaimed property examination (the "Examination") shall be to determine whether the Holder is in compliance with the Delaware abandoned or unclaimed property laws.
-These examination guidelines will relate to all property that may be subject to escheat pursuant to the Abandoned or Unclaimed Property Law of Delaware, Title 12, Chapter 11, of the Delaware Code.
-Abandoned and unclaimed property is reported to the State of Delaware pursuant to the Abandoned or Unclaimed Property Law and the priority rules and other provisions set forth in the United States Supreme Court case Texas v.
+- 2.2.1 The goal of an unclaimed property examination shall be to determine whether the Holder is in compliance with the Delaware abandoned or unclaimed property laws.
+These examination guidelines shall relate to all property that may be subject to escheat pursuant to the Abandoned or Unclaimed Property Law of Delaware, Title 12, Chapter 11, of the Delaware Code.
+Abandoned or unclaimed property is reported to the State of Delaware pursuant to the Abandoned or Unclaimed Property Law and the priority rules and other provisions set forth in the United States Supreme Court case Texas v.
 New Jersey, 379 U.S. 674 and 380 U.S.518 (1965) and reaffirmed by Delaware v.
-New York, 507 U.S.490 (1993). - 2.2.2 Delaware has jurisdiction over the escheatment of property that has met one of three criteria: - 2.2.2.1 The last known address of the owner is located in the State of Delaware; - 2.2.2.2 The last known address of the owner is unknown, and the Holder is incorporated or formed under the laws of the State of Delaware; or - 2.2.2.3 The last known address of the owner is not located in any state of the United States, or the District of Columbia, or any territory or possession of the United States, and the Holder is incorporated or formed under the laws of the State of Delaware - 2.2.3 The State Escheator shall not use collection goals or quotas during the conduct of an examination to assess a Holder's compliance. - 2.2.4 The State Escheator shall make available, upon request, copies of all contracts between the State Escheator and any third-party auditor hired to conduct or assist with an examination. - 2.2.5 The State's goal in every examination is to be predictable, fair, and consistent. - 2.2.6 The DOF is committed to promoting Holder compliance.
+New York, 507 U.S.490 (1993). - 2.2.2 The State of Delaware has jurisdiction over the escheatment of property that has met one of three criteria: - 2.2.2.1 The last known address of the owner is located in the State of Delaware; - 2.2.2.2 The last known address of the owner is unknown, and the Holder is incorporated or formed under the laws of the State of Delaware; or - 2.2.2.3 The last known address of the owner is not located in any state of the United States, or the District of Columbia, or any territory or possession of the United States, and the Holder is incorporated or formed under the laws of the State of Delaware - 2.2.3 The State Escheator shall not use collection goals or quotas during the conduct of an examination to assess a Holder's compliance. - 2.2.4 The State Escheator shall make available, upon request, copies of all contracts between the State Escheator and any third-party auditor hired to conduct or assist with an examination. - 2.2.5 The State's goal in every examination is to be predictable, fair, and consistent while determining the Holder's historical compliance, and to encourage and facilitate the Holder's ongoing and future compliance with the Abandoned or Unclaimed Property Law. - 2.2.6 The DOF is committed to promoting Holder compliance.
 In an effort to accomplish this objective, a Voluntary Disclosure Agreement (VDA) program has historically been available through DOF to Holders who may not be presently in compliance but want to comply with the Abandoned or Unclaimed Property Law.
 Currently, the Secretary of State administers a VDA program for Holders to come forward and report abandoned property liability.
 The agreement entered into at the conclusion of the VDA program releases Holders from all claims, demands, interest, penalties, actions or causes of action related to all property reported properly under the terms of the VDA.